ANU23000217/DL-Image-Classifier-using-CNN/README.md

 ### RESULT
 The CNN model successfully classified the MNIST handwritten digits with high accuracy (~99%).
 The training loss decreased steadily over epochs, the confusion matrix shows correct predictions for almost all digits, and the model can correctly predict new unseen samples.
-### New Sample Data Prediction
-Include your sample input and output here

-## RESULT
-Include your result here